Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/03_bdds.typ

 #import "../../theme.typ": *

-= Representing Header Spaces with BDDs <ch-bdds>
+= Symbolic Reasoning with BDDs <ch-bdds>

-In @ch-control-flow, we saw that tracking every packet flow individually leads to the *flow explosion problem*.
+In @ch-control-flow, we saw that tracking every execution path individually leads to the *path explosion problem*.

-To build a scalable verifier, we need a mechanism to represent *sets* of packets efficiently.
+To build a scalable verifier, we need a mechanism to represent *sets of states* efficiently.

-This chapter introduces the *Binary Decision Diagram (BDD)*, the core data structure powering our FirewallChecker.
+This chapter introduces the *Binary Decision Diagram (BDD)*, the core data structure powering our Symbolic Analyzer.

-Instead of enumerating packets as a list, we represent them as a *Boolean function*.
+Instead of enumerating states as a list, we represent them as a *Boolean function*.

 == From Sets to Functions